MapStory/mapstory-community/README.md

-Any item listed in [immediate term](https://github.com/MapStory/mapstory-roadmap/blob/master/roadmap.md#immediate-within-4-weeks) should have an 'owner' a developer who is working on it, and who expects to finish and deploy to production within 4 weeks.
+Any item listed in [immediate term](https://github.com/MapStory/mapstory-roadmap/blob/master/roadmap.md#immediate-within-4-weeks) should have an 'owner' a developer who is working on it, and who expects to finish and deploy to production within 2 months.
 This should be placed directly on the main roadmap document.

 Anything in immediate term should also have a 'label' in the issue tracker for it.
 This tracks all the bugs and iterations of testing against the topic.
 The roadmap item should have a link to that label in its 'issues' section.

-##### Short Term

-Any item list in [short term](https://github.com/MapStory/mapstory-roadmap/blob/master/roadmap.md#short-1-month---3-months) should have the people section filled out with who is scheduled to work on it.
-It should have a complete set of requirements, and also any relevant wireframes.
-Wireframes may evolve with testing, but if an item needs wireframes it should have them by the time it gets to short term.
-It should also have a technology plan of how it will be built - at least some technical thinking should go in to it.

 ##### Medium Term